 Handmade goods are never cheap, but for items of this quality, the ones at the Japan Traditional Craft Center are a real bargain.
-And because there’s such a wide range of goods, you can find everything from stationery and brushes that cost a few dollars to one-of-a-kind treasures for hundreds.
+And because there’s such a wide range of goods, you can find everything from stationery and brushes that cost a few hundred yen to thousand dollar fishing poles.

 Open: 11:00-19:00, closed Sundays